 Then you also get the alien wildlife which is native to Pandora, and this includes Skags, which are like dogs except far worse.
 There are also Rakk, which are a bit like pterodactyls and fly around in flocks, and nest in Rakk Hives, not unlike Cliff Racers from Morrowind.
 There are also Spiderants, which are these armoured beasts not too dissimilar from the antlions in Half-Life 2, and probably every bit as terrifying too.
 Speaking of which, there are also scythids, which are like headcrabs, except some of them even explode.
 All of these species have a social pecking order, as there are different “ranks” of beast, right from say a Skag pup right up to the ferocious Alpha Skag – or even a Badass Skag.

 You also get boss creatures, most of which are bandit leaders or commanding officers in the Crimson Lance, Atlas Corp.’s private army – probably among the toughest enemies you’ll face.
-They are quite reminiscent of the soldiers from Half-Life (remember Opposing Force?), and are tricky to defeat, particularly in numbers.
+They are quite reminiscent of the soldiers from Half-Life (remember Opposing Force?) and are tricky to defeat, particularly in numbers.
 This is because they tend to work in teams unlike the bandits, and have more controlled movements and higher intelligence.
 This you would expect from military-trained professional soldiers.

-Barrels, the standard first person shooter obstacle, right from Doom to Half-Life 2 and beyond, features in Borderlands too.
+Barrels, the standard first-person shooter obstacle, right from Doom to Half-Life 2 and beyond, features in Borderlands too.
 But they do more than explode.
 They are available in all elements, including ones that set enemies on fire, corrosive ones which actually eat away at enemies, and shock ones, which shock them.

-At some point in the game it’s likely that you will be defeated by an enemy.
-At this juncture you will fall down on the ground and wait for a fellow player to revive you.
+At some point in the game, it’s likely that you will be defeated by an enemy.
+At this juncture, you will fall down on the ground and wait for a fellow player to revive you.
 That is if you are in co-op mode with friends.
-If not, then there are two or three ways you can go: either manage to take down an enemy and you will receive a second wind, or the screen gets darker and darker until eventually you kick the bucket.
+If not, then there are two or three ways you can go: either manage to take down an enemy, and you will receive a second wind, or the screen gets darker and darker until eventually, you kick the bucket.
 You will then respawn at a New-U device, and you will lose a ratio-appropriate amount of credits.
-So if you have 200 credits you’ll lose less than if you were to have 20000 credits, quite unlike System Shock 2, where it’s a fixed amount every time.
+So if you have 200 credits, you’ll lose less than if you were to have 20000 credits, quite unlike System Shock 2, where it’s a fixed amount every time.

 But there are ways of getting the upper hand on your enemy.
 Not all combat has to take place on foot.
-This is a game that is heavily inspired by the likes of Mad Max, so of course there are vehicles that you can spawn from many Catch-a-Ride stations across Pandora.
+This is a game that is heavily inspired by the likes of Mad Max, so of course, there are vehicles that you can spawn from many Catch-a-Ride stations across Pandora.
 This makes it faster for you to get around, seeing as sprinting around on foot will quickly tire you out.
-An even quicker way of getting around is by using Fast Travel, which is basically a teleporter that will get you to whatever destination you have all ready visited.
+An even quicker way of getting around is by using Fast Travel, which is basically a teleporter that will get you to whatever destination you have already visited.

 What's the Score?

-+ Solid gameplay
+- Solid gameplay

-+ Unusual graphical style
+- Unusual graphical style